-UNODC promotes dialogue space for the establishment of the Interinstitutional Commission on Drugs and Chemical Precursors "CIDROPREQ" to Combat Drug Trafficking in Honduras
+UNODC Promotes Dialogue Space for the Formation of the Interinstitutional Commission on Drugs and Chemical Precursors to Combat Drug Trafficking in Honduras

 alt text is missing

-Honduras, February 8, 2024 – In a crucial initiative to address the problem of drug trafficking and the proliferation of chemical precursors used in the manufacturing of illicit drugs, the United Nations Office on Drugs and Crime (UNODC), through the Regional Program for the Safe Management and Disposal of Seized Drugs and Chemical Precursors (STAND), has facilitated a workshop for socialization and analysis to formalize a state coordination mechanism through the establishment of the Interinstitutional Commission on Drugs and Chemical Precursors (CIDROPREQ).
+Honduras, February 8, 2024 – In a crucial initiative to address the problem of drug trafficking and the proliferation of chemical precursors used in the manufacture of illicit drugs, the United Nations Office on Drugs and Crime (UNODC), through the Regional Program for the Safe Handling and Disposal of Seized Drugs and Chemical Precursors (STAND), has facilitated a workshop for the socialization and analysis to formalize a state coordination mechanism through the establishment of the Interinstitutional Commission on Drugs and Chemical Precursors (CIDROPREQ).

-Since 2022, the Regional STAND Program has been working in Honduras, implementing technical training processes, conducting final disposal exercises, and promoting the exchange of international best practices.
-In November 2023, they presented the National Diagnostic of Capacities for the Safe Management and Disposal of Seized Drugs and Chemical Substances – Honduras, highlighting the need to develop a tool that allows the creation of an interinstitutional coordination and communication space to address these issues, as well as to analyze and implement policies, strategies, and studies to combat drug trafficking in the country.
+Since 2022, the STAND Regional Program has been working in Honduras, implementing technical training processes, conducting final disposal exercises, and promoting the exchange of international best practices.
+In November 2023, they presented the National Capacity Assessment for the Safe Handling and Disposal of Seized Drugs and Chemical Substances – Honduras, highlighting the need to develop an instrument that allows for the creation of an interinstitutional coordination and communication space to address these issues, as well as analyze and implement policies, strategies, and studies to combat drug trafficking in the country.

-Following the course of these actions, a space was promoted for the proposed institutions to integrate CIDROPREQ to participate in the analysis and discussion of the applicable legislation for its creation.
-The workshop facilitated the discussion on the integration of the Commission, its attributions, as well as the coordination and work mechanisms through an interinstitutional consensus.
-CIDROPREQ would aim to be the advisor and promote state coordination and communication to strengthen the state's response in its fight against drug trafficking and the diversion of precursors and chemical substances used in the manufacturing of illicit drugs.
+Following the course of these actions, a space was promoted for the proposed institutions to integrate CIDROPREQ and participate in the analysis and discussion of the applicable legislation for its creation.
+The workshop facilitated discussions on the integration of the Commission, its attributions, as well as the coordination and work mechanisms through interinstitutional consensus.
+CIDROPREQ aims to be the advisor and promote state coordination and communication to strengthen the state's response in its fight against drug trafficking and the diversion of precursors and chemical substances used in the manufacture of illicit drugs.

-The workshop included the participation of public officials from various institutions and government agencies, all of them with direct and indirect competencies in administrative, operational, and interdictive controls related to drugs, precursors, and chemical substances.
-In addition, the invitation was extended to those involved in the investigation, prosecution, and sanctioning of these crimes, as well as to academic entities and international cooperation organizations.
-The diversity of participants reflects Honduras' joint commitment in the fight against this scourge.
+The workshop included the participation of public officials from various institutions and government agencies, all of whom have direct and indirect competencies in administrative, operational, and interdiction controls related to drugs, precursors, and chemical substances.
+Additionally, an invitation was extended to those involved in the investigation, prosecution, and sanctioning of these crimes, as well as to academic entities and international cooperation organizations.
+The diversity of participants reflects Honduras' joint commitment to combating this scourge.

-These actions were carried out thanks to the financial support of the Bureau of International Narcotics and Law Enforcement Affairs (INL) of the Government of the United States of America.
+These actions were carried out thanks to the financial support of the Narcotics Affairs and Law Enforcement Section (INL) of the Government of the United States of America.

 alt text is missing